 Aftercare for Seizures

 Note down all the things your dog did to see if you can find a trigger for the seizure and jot down the frequency.
 Let him rest after -- dim the lights and eliminate any loud sounds.
 Usually, seizures don’t last more than 1 minute; however, if they last more than 5, this is considered a medical emergency and requires immediate veterinary intervention for intravenous anticonvulsants to avoid irreversible brain damage or death.
 If there are 3 or more seizures in a 24 hours period or the pet does not fully recover between seizures, this is also an emergency.
 Each seizure will make subsequent seizures more likely, so it is important you get to the veterinarian so they can stop the cycle with anti-seizure medications.

-A glucose test is necessary for cluster seizures as well as an assessment of thyroid function.
+Full blood work including a glucose test is necessary for cluster seizures as well as an assessment of thyroid function.
 Poisoning should also be investigated.
 If those tests don't result in a diagnosis, the vet may proceed with a CT scan or an MRI to look for brain tumors or lesions.

 Treatment for Seizures